-If you do not agree with the results of your police check, you should must:
+If you do not agree with the results of your police check, you must:

 - Review the police check result

-- Notify the University of the incorrect information and ask us to raise a dispute
+- Notify National Crime Check of the incorrect information and ask them to raise a dispute on your behalf.

 While the dispute is investigated, you must not use the original police check for any reason.
-You will be advised when the investigation has concluded and the outcome of the dispute.
+You should notify the University when the investigation has concluded and the outcome of the dispute.